ricsanfre/pi-cluster/docs/_docs/gateway.md

 Specific `gateway` ansible variables to be used by these roles are stored in [`vars/centralized_san/centralized_san_target.yml`]({{ site.git_edit_address }}/vars/centralized_san/centralized_san_target.yml)

-Further details about iSCSI configurations and step-by-step manual instructions are defined [here](/docs/san/).
+Further details about iSCSI configurations and step-by-step manual instructions are defined in ["Cluster SAN installation"](/docs/san/).

 `gateway` exposes a dedicated LUN of 100 GB for each of the clusters nodes.